ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 These requirements should be met, but the general problem of aggregating multiple pieces of data, choosing when and how many to release, and when to remove them is shared.
-This problem has been previously been considered in the case of Mix Networks and Remailers, including papers such as "From a Trickle to a Flood: Active Attacks on Several Mix Types", \[Y\], and \[Z\].
+This problem has previously been considered in the case of Mix Networks and Remailers, including papers such as "From a Trickle to a Flood: Active Attacks on Several Mix Types", \[Y\], and \[Z\].